jdkoeppen/bandomatic/README.md

 album name and album art are independently sourced and each text element can be manipulated and customized using the app's controls.

 Planned updates include download functionality, page-state url parsing and social media sharing.

+This app is best viewed on screens over 480px or on desktop.